lsquaredleland/PROTOKOL/README.md

 Create individual profiles where users can look up specific addresses + integrate into the link.

+* Put a legend / disclaimer as a modal on load -> move it to the side when close it (desktop only)
+* add protocol overviews on the side (1 card per protocol)

 ## Footnotes

 * Remember to re-integrate social features "allIdenties" in `fetchDelegatesFromClient`, etc...